mahankalikailash25/notification-dispatcher/README.md

 curl https://notification-dispatcher.onrender.com/health
 ```

-> **Note:** if this is running on Render's free tier, the service spins down after periods of inactivity.
-The first request after idling can take 30–60 seconds while the instance cold-starts — subsequent requests are fast.
+> **Note:** The first request after idling can take 30–60 seconds while the instance cold-starts — subsequent requests are fast.
 Also note that Render's free tier uses an ephemeral filesystem, so the SQLite database resets on every redeploy or restart unless a persistent disk is attached.

 ---